adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ### Abolition of titles

 **Article 18** provides for the abolition of titles.
 The article states that no citizen of India shall accept any title from a foreign state, and no person holding any office of profit or trust under the state shall accept any title from any authority without the consent of the President of India.
 The abolition of titles was an important step towards establishing equality and eliminating social distinctions based on caste, religion, and wealth.

+### Freedom of Speech and Expression

+**Article 19(1)(a)** guarantees every Indian citizen the right to freedom of speech and expression.
+Although freedom of the press is not specified but is considered included in freedom of speech and expression.
+In *Romesh Thapar vs State of Madras of 1950*, **Justice Pathanjali Sastri** said: ***"Freedom of speech and of the press lay at the foundation of all democratic organisations, for without free political discussion no public education, so essential for the proper functioning of the process of popular government, is possible."***

+Also in *Indian Express Newspapers vs Union of India of 1985* **SC** said: ***"It is the primary duty of the courts to uphold the freedom of the press and invalidate all laws or administrative actions which interfere with its contrary to the constitutional mandate."***

+In *Maneka Gandhi vs Union of India of 1978* **SC** held that there are no geographical limitations to freedom of speech and expression.

+The right to information is implicit in **Article 19(1)(a)**.
+The **Right to Information Act of 2005** specially confers all citizens the right to access information and makes it obligatory for all the public authorities to disclose information, but with certain restrictions.

+Reasonable limits or restrictions can be imposed on the exercise of the right to freedom of speech and expression under **Article 19(2)** in the interests or on the grounds of:

+1. Security of the state
+2. Friendly relations with foreign countries
+3. Public order
+4. Decency or morality
+5. Contempt of court
+6. Defamation
+7. Incitement to offence
+8. Sovereignty and integrity of India

+If a situation arises which is a threat to the *security of the state* and are serious and aggravated forms of public disorder, the restriction to the freedom of speech and expression can be imposed under **Article 19(2)**.

+With a view to avoiding embarrassment to India through persistent and malicious propaganda, restrictions can be imposed on the right to freedom of speech on the ground of *friendly relations with foreign countries* under **Article 19(2)**.